 Consider where your aluminum nameplate will go and its purpose as you decide a finish.
 Polished aluminum draws attention as a decorative piece and may be easier to read indoors rather than bright conditions outside because of its impressive shine.
 Milled and brushed aluminum creates a natural aluminum texture, which makes an excellent background for text options if you need something easier to read in various conditions.

 Stainless steel is a sleek and popular choice, especially if you need a durable nameplate.
 Industrial and military applications are well-suited for stainless steel nameplates, especially uses that display model or serial numbers because this material offers a crisp look that’s easy to read.
 The durable material also comes with other beneficial qualities, such as resistance to:

 With these qualities, stainless steel tags will withstand a variety of harsh conditions.
 Though stainless steel has many practical uses, you can also use it for a decorative touch.
 If you want different looks for your nameplates, choose one of the various finishes that stainless steel comes in:

 - Brushed finish, commonly known as #4

 - Polished finish, commonly known as #8

-If you’d like decorative nameplate metals, brass may be the right selection for you.
-Brass nameplates often come in thickness ranging from 0.016 inches to 0.125 inches, depending on the application and the manufacturer.
+If you’d like decorative metals, brass nameplates may be the right selection for you.
+Brass nameplates often come in thicknesses ranging from 0.016 inches to 0.125 inches, depending on the application and the manufacturer.
 Despite its primarily ornamental use, brass has some practical benefits, including:

 - Tarnish resistance